 David Yohe is a businessman who wants to change the world.

-Yohe, a senior CTVA major, said he dreams of selling everyone in the United States a little black box that would bring any movie, television show, or video ever made to his customers anywhere in the world at anytime.
+Yohe, a senior Cinema and Television Arts major at CSUN, said he dreams of selling everyone in the United States a little black box that would bring any movie, television show, or video ever made to his customers anywhere in the world at anytime.

 And he’s starting with 70 channels of hardcore pornography.

-“You have to start somewhere,” said Yohe, a vice president for business development at Interactive Television Networks, a company that delivers x-rated content to televisions through a broadband Internet connection.
+“You have to start somewhere,” said Yohe, vice president for business development at Interactive Television Networks, a company that delivers X-rated content to televisions through a broadband Internet connection.
 “Though it may be tasteless, that’s what people want, and we are about giving them what they want.”

-Yohe, who is taking 12 units this semester, started working at ITVN two years ago.
+Yohe, who is taking 12 units at CSUN this semester, started working at ITVN two years ago.

 “I started on the ground floor and I love this brand new business,” he said.
 “I hope I am one of the (Bill) Gates or (Steve) Jobs of a new industry.”

-Yohe’s company is on the forefront of a potential revolution in small screen technology – Internet protocol television.
-Images are streamed through a broadband Internet connection straight to a user’s television through a small, black box.
+Yohe’s company is at the forefront of a potential revolution in small-screen technology – Internet protocol television.
+Images are streamed through a broadband Internet connection straight to a user’s television through a small black box.

-Theoretically, users will be able receive nearly unlimited channels, and it can all be interactive, according to Yohe.
+Theoretically, users will be able receive nearly unlimited channels, and it can all be interactive, Yohe said.

 The company recently began offering nine channels of classic black and white movies for $5 a month.

-“From midgets to grannies, we have got anything (sexual) that our customers want,” said Yohe, leaning back on his chair in an unmarked company office overlooking a suburban backyard in the west San Fernando Valley.
+“From midgets to grannies, we have got anything (sexual) that our customers want,” said Yohe, leaning back in his chair in an unmarked company office overlooking a suburban backyard in the West San Fernando Valley.

-Yohe readily admits that the company began purely as a way of distributing porn, but he said that the future of the company and its technology is in mainline programming.
+Yohe readily admits that the company began purely as a way of distributing pornography, but he said the future of the company and its technology is in mainstream programming.

-Yohe said the company’s goal is to branch out completely away from the present formatting to sports and videos to eventually women’s programming.
+Yohe said the company’s goal is to move away from the present format to sports, music videos and eventually women’s programming.

-“People don’t want to watch everything that is on Oxygen (a television network for women), for example, so with our box eventually they could just dial in just the shows that they want to see anytime, with or without advertising,” Yohe said.
+“People don’t want to watch everything that is on Oxygen (a television network for women), for example, so with our box, eventually they could just dial in the shows that they want to see anytime, with or without advertising,” Yohe said.

-Version and other companies are testing their own types of Internet protocol television, but Yohe said he believes that his company has an advantage because ITVN’s technology is already up and running.
+Verizon and other companies are testing their own versions of Internet protocol television, but Yohe believes his company has an advantage because ITVN’s technology is already up and running.

-Tony Bisogno, 21, a senior CTVA major said he always wanted to be a film editor.
+Senior CTVA major Tony Bisogno, 21, said he always wanted to be a film editor.
 He is taking 15 units at CSUN while spending all of his free time working at ITVN.